markharrison/xbox-playfab-unity/README.md

-# Xbox Playfab Unity
+# Xbox PlayFab Unity

-Logon to Playfab - using Gamertag if on Xbox.
+Logon to PlayFab - using Gamertag if on Xbox.

 ## How to use with Unity editor